-- energy efficiency;
+- a energy efficiency;

-- greenhouse gas emission abatement;
+- b greenhouse gas emission abatement;

-- water conservation;
+- c water conservation;

-- waste avoidance, reuse and recycling;
+- d waste avoidance, reuse and recycling;

-- pollution prevention noise, water, air, soil and light;
+- e pollution prevention noise, water, air, soil and light;

-- enhanced biodiversity;
+- f enhanced biodiversity;

-- reduced natural resource consumption;
+- g reduced natural resource consumption;

-- productive and healthier environments; and
+- h productive and healthier environments;

-- flexible and adaptable spaces.
+- i flexible and adaptable spaces.

-Council is committed to creating an environmentally sustainable Shire.
-Significant opportunities exist to improve the sustainability of Wyong Shire through development of sustainable buildings on Key Sites within their design, construction and ongoing operation.
+Significant opportunities exist to improve the sustainability of the Central Coast through development of sustainable buildings on Key Sites within their design, construction and ongoing operation.
 It is important that sustainability initiatives are included and considered at the earliest stage of planning and design of a development, and relate to the whole of the life of the development from design to construction to operation.